June 11th, 2021

 fly off when I return

-A dog and the Buddha Nature!
+The Buddha Nature!
+And a dog!
 Has and has not!
 And that monk pestering the Master Joshu!
 Had he ever seen dog playing on the beach, melting into the rising sun?
 Did he keep his eyes wide open or wide shot?
-Did he even pay attention?
+Did he pay attention?

 happy dogs playing